fendyaritonang/cookiemonsterui/readme.md

 # Cookie Monster User Interface

 This is user interface for Cookie Monster app for the purpose of demonstrating microservices architecture.
-Please read the instruction on how to use run the UI.
+Please read the instruction on how to run the UI.

 ### Running Instruction
 1. Run Cookie Monster Web API